Scarlet Fever (Scarlatina) (cont.)

 - Find a local Doctor in your town

 How do physicians diagnose scarlet fever?

 In most cases, the patient's history and physical exam will result in a presumptive diagnosis of scarlet fever.
-However, throat swabs (or rarely wound or other sites of infection) are cultured to determine if GABHS are present.
+However, throat swabs (or rarely, swabs from a wound or other sites of infection) are cultured to determine if GABHS are present.
 Unfortunately, there are many other infections that can cause both a skin rash and a fever.
 Isolation of GABHS usually is enough to confirm the diagnosis of scarlet fever.
 If GABHS is not identified, the symptoms are likely due to another underlying problem.